-You should observe the regulations and guidelines as stipulated by the University.
+Students should observe the regulations and guidelines as stipulated by the University.
 The regulations and guidelines extracted below are for your reference only.
-You should refer to the most up-to-date information on the University website.
+Please refer to the most up-to-date information on the University website.

-(1) Academic Regulations for Taught Postgraduate Degrees (Applicable to students admitted in Semester A 2022/23 & thereafter) (Effective from Semester A 2022/23)
+(1) Academic Regulations for Master's Degrees (Applicable to students admitted before Semester A 2022/23 and in Semester A 2024/25 & thereafter, and all students in the Postgraduate Certificate in Laws programme) (Effective from Semester A 2024/25)